jorgef/fsharpreactivepatterns/docs/content/index.md

 The mailbox is of type **Actor<'a>**, where 'a is the type of message the actor will handle.
 In most cases you can leave the type as **Actor<_>** and the F# compiler will infer the right message type for you.

-The returned type, the **actor** computation expression, is returned using a self-invoking recursive function called **loop**.
-Its first line **let! message = mailbox.Receive ()** is receiving the message sent to the actor. if no message is available yet, the actor will be blocked until a message arrives.
+The **actor** computation expression is returned using a self-invoking recursive function called **loop**.
+Its first line **let! message = mailbox.Receive ()** is receiving the message sent to the actor.
+If no message is available yet, the actor will be blocked until a message arrives.
 After the message is received and handled, the line **return!
 Loop ()**  is executed, which invokes the loop again to wait for the next message.

 Finally, the last line **loop ()** executes the recursive function for the first time, starting the actor.

-Don't worry if you couldn't follow easily the code, it took me a while to get my mind around too.
+Don't worry if you couldn't follow the code easily, it took me a while to get my mind around it too.
 I recommend you to write a few actors to fully understand how it works.

 Once you have defined an actor, you can create a new instance using the **spawn** function: